 - Venmo @AnushkaF

-- Paypal “Send Money to family or friends” option to anushkasangha(at)gmail.com
+- Paypal “Send Money to family or friends” as a gift to anushkasangha(at)gmail.com (not as “purchase an item”)

 - Or if necessary by check to: Anushka Fernandopulle, mailed to Anushka Fernandopulle, c/o Spirit Rock Meditation Center, PO Box 169, Woodacre, CA 94973.